-The Group reported past due exposures for all exposures that have become overdue as of the reporting date for accounting purposes and disclosed in Note 44(a) of the Group's financial statements and this table.
-For regulatory purposes, the Group reported past due exposures when they come overdue for more than one month, expect for consumer loans that are repayable by regular monthly instalments, where the Group reported past due exposures when three months.
+The Group reported past due exposures for all exposures that have become overdue as of the reporting date for accounting purposes and disclosed in Note 38(a) of the Group's consolidated financial statements and this table.
+For regulatory purposes, the Group reported past due exposures when they come overdue for more than one month, except for consumer loans that are repayable by regular monthly instalments, where the Group reported past due exposures when they become overdue for more than three months.